-This should be compared with the general constructions of exotic actions of groups of compactly supported homeomorphisms described in \S \ref{ss.exoticactions}, which provide actions without any closed minimal invariant subset.
-The construction given here relies on the classical symbolic coding of the the standard action of $F$ by binary sequences, which is specific to Thompson's groups.
+\begin{rem} The last statement in Theorem \ref{t-F-hyperexotic} should be compared with the general constructions of exotic actions from orders of germ type for groups of compactly supported homeomorphisms (including $[F,F]$), described in \S \ref{s-germ-type}, which provide actions without any minimal invariant set. \end{rem}

-For the proof it will be convenient to see $F$ as a group of homeomorphisms of $X=\R$ rather than of the interval $(0,1)$.
-Namely we realize $F\subseteq \homeo_0(\R)$ as the group of piecewise linear maps of the line, with dyadic breakpoints, slopes in the group $\langle 2^n:n\in\Z\rangle$ and which coincide with integer translations near $\pm\infty$.
-It is well-known that this action is conjugate to the natural action of $F$ on $(0,1)$ (see e.g.\ \cite[Lemma E18.4]{BieriStrebel}).

-\emph{From now and until the end of this subsection, the term \emph{standard action} will refer to the action of $F$ on $\R$ described above.
-We will denote by $f\in F$ the translation $f(x)=x+1$. } (Note that the element $f$ corresponds to the element given by \eqref{e-F-big-generator} in the action on $(0, 1)$).
+The construction given here relies on the classical symbolic coding of the standard action of $F$ by binary sequences, which is specific to Thompson's groups.
+For the proof, it will be convenient to see $F$ as a group of homeomorphisms of $X=\R$ rather than of the interval $(0,1)$.
+Namely, we realize $F\subset \PL(\R)$ as the group of piecewise linear maps of the line, with dyadic breakpoints, slopes in the group $\langle 2^n:n\in\Z\rangle$, and which coincide with integer translations near $\pm\infty$.
+It is well known that this action is conjugate to the natural action of $F$ on $(0,1)$ (see e.g.\ \cite[Lemma E18.4]{BieriStrebel}). \emph{From now and until the end of this subsection, the term \emph{standard action} will refer to the action of $F$ on $\R$ described above.
+We will denote by $f\in F$ the translation $f(x)=x+1$.} (Note that the element $f$ corresponds to the element given by \eqref{e-F-big-generator0} in the action on $(0, 1)$.)

-The proof of Theorem \ref{t-F-hyperexotic} employs the strategy described in \S \ref{s-F-orbit-strategy}, namely we will start with a closed $f$-invariant subset $K\subset \R$, and define an invariant order on its orbit $\mathcal{O}_K:=\{g(K)\colon g\in F\}$.
+The proof of Theorem \ref{t-F-hyperexotic} employs the strategy described in \S \ref{s-F-orbit-strategy}.
+Namely, we will start with a closed $f$-invariant subset $K\subset \R$, and define an $F$-invariant $\alpha$-convex order on its orbit $\mathcal{O}_K:=\{g(K): g\in F\}$.
 The main difficulty is that we need to construct a subset $K$ satisfying a somewhat delicate combination of properties.
 We begin with a definition.

 \begin{dfn} We say that a subset $K\subset \R$ has property $(O)$ if it is proper, non-empty, closed, $f$-invariant, and moreover $g(K)\cap K$ is open in $K$ for every $g\in F$. \end{dfn}